darkyzhou/electron-loong64/README.md

 ## Acknowledgments

-Special thanks to [@jiegec](https://github.com/jiegec) for his invaluable Chromium patches in [AOSC-Dev/chromium-loongarch64](https://github.com/AOSC-Dev/chromium-loongarch64), which make this project possible.
+Special thanks to [@jiegec](https://github.com/jiegec) and AOSC team for their invaluable Chromium patches in [AOSC-Dev/chromium-loongarch64](https://github.com/AOSC-Dev/chromium-loongarch64), which make this project possible.

 ## How This Project Works